 Lidl GB’s Chief Trading Officer, Martin Kottbauer, added: “Over the years, we have made it a top priority to give our suppliers the security and predictability they need to make investments and expand.
 Since continuing to invest in the British food and farming industry is still a top priority for our company, we have led the industry in the adoption of longer-term contracts.

 Together, Lidl and Wyke introduced the first supermarket cheddar that is carbon neutral, assisting dairy producers in taking immediate steps to lower their on-farm emissions.
 The businesses are also collaborating with the goal of developing a closed-loop system by 2030, which will guarantee that carbon neutrality is fully attained within the supply chain itself.
-By converting local bio-waste from Lidl stores and suppliers into renewable energy as part of this closed-loop system, the programme hopes to incorporate carbon captured by Wyke farms and pave the road for an entirely sustainable dairy farming model.
+By converting local bio-waste from Lidl stores and suppliers into renewable energy as part of this closed-loop system, the program hopes to incorporate carbon captured by Wyke farms and pave the road for an entirely sustainable dairy farming model.

 “Our long-term relationship with Lidl has given the Wyke firm the confidence to invest in a number of long-term projects across our business,” said Richard Clothier, managing director of Wyke Farms.
 These include new butter and cheese processing facilities, on-farm emission reductions, new cheese warehouses for maturing more aged cheeses, and renewable energy sources.

 All of these initiatives help local farmers, the environment, and eventually Lidl customers.